 Ultrasonography can be used to guide fluid management.
 In the spontaneously breathing patient, inferior vena cava (IVC) collapse with respiration suggests dehydration, whereas a lack of IVC collapse suggests intravascular euvolemia.

-Coronary angiography findings often demonstrate multivessel coronary artery disease in persons with cardiogenic shock.
+Coronary angiography findings often demonstrate multivessel coronary artery disease (CAD) in persons with cardiogenic shock.
 In these patients, a compensatory hyperkinesis cannot occur in the noninfarct territory because of the severe coronary artery atherosclerosis.

 Patient with an acute anterolateral myocardial infarction who developed cardiogenic shock.
 Coronary angiography images showed severe stenosis of the l....